sleepingkingstudios/incunabulum/collections/_adventures/wellspring/08-wild-beyond-the-witchlight-part-i.md

 campaign: wellspring
 campaign_index: 8
 omake: false
-name: The Wild Beyond The Witchlight
+name: The Wild Beyond The Witchlight, Part I
-slug: wild-beyond-the-witchlight
+slug: wild-beyond-the-witchlight-part-i
 summary: |
   The Silverstone Players find themselves lost in the shattered Feywild domain of Prismeer, now ruled by the nefarious Hourglass Coven.
 outcome: |